-Katagory V - A New Breed Of Rebellion 2004 Metal Ages Records
+Katagory V - A New Breed Of Rebellion 2004 Metal Ages Records reviewed by: EC

 This prog rocking five-piece have released their newest creation, "A New Breed Of Rebellion", courtesy of Metal Ages Records (Division, Theocracy, Byfist).
 Katagory V have been around since 1999, and released their rookie endeavor, "Present Day", through Lance King's Nightmare Records label in 2001.
 The band got some exposure courtesy of compilations and numerous online reviews and interviews, and now has prepared their sophomore release for Metal Ages.

 Upon first glance it looks like Metal Ages have spent their money wisely.
 The album cover and packaging for this release is very glamorous, with a nice tray inlay and a colorful booklet with detailed band photos.
 The album cover is very nice as well, picturing a female assassin type character holding hands with a small child as they stare off into the coming storm, which oddly enough looks like New York City collapsing.
 I guess that is where we get the title "A New Breed Of Rebellion", perhaps a new term for today's terrorism crisis?
 Clever, and intriguing.